 Since $\rho^0_{\text{th}} $ is Gaussian, its mean photon number, which we denote $N_0$, can be directly calculated through \ref{expvalN_gaussian}:

 And $\delta N =0$, since the state is passive (it is the initial input state). \\

-Adding photons to this passive thermal state naturally conveys an increase in average energy.
+Adding photons to this passive thermal state naturally increases the average energy.
 In particular, the least possible energy that one may reach after $m$ photon additions is that of the state $ \rho_{\text{th}}^{(+m)} = a^{\dagger^m} \ \rho^0_{\text{th}} \ a^m $ (where we have dropped the indices since we are dealing with only one mode).
 That is, successively adding (analogous for subtracting) the $m$ photons to $\rho^0_{\text{th}}$, without previously performing any Gaussian transformations (which would increase energy even further).
 The analytical derivation of the mean photon number $\langle N \rangle = \langle a^\dagger a \rangle $ for this particular class of states $\rho_{\text{th}}^{(+m)}$ appears to be particularly simple.
 As before, this is equivalent to computing

 with